sympan/TestAIByborg/README.md

 Now that we have mounted the folders from the container where the results are generated, we copy the results from the container to the local repo.

-However the user can type `make help` to see all the available targets I have provided to run these tests.

-Note: It is important to choose an active expert (one that is LIVE) Please find one and replace the name of the existing expert in the feature files.
+Note: It is important to choose an active expert (one that is LIVE) to pass all the tests.
+Please find one and replace the name of the existing expert in the feature files.
 Example: Given I check that the "PsychicRider" is LIVE
 Action: update the name included in the quotes "PsychicRider"

+In case the selected expert is not LIVE relative error messages with be thrown and the tests for quiz3 will fail.

 This assignment was a great experience for me and I learned much about Docker and codeceptJS.
 After all it was also fun and It's the main reason I wanted to participate.

+Many parts of the code can be improved using alongside more global parameters in the config.js file.
+Additionally we can enhance the make file with more useful commands to run tests individually.
+The allure reporting could also be improved to add more tags and provide a more meaningful report that wasn't the target of this assignment.
+In the future we can add proper configuration to support the Test Suite of the product with proper reporting information.